TristanThrush/perplexity-correlations/README.md

 want to use our package in practice.
 We provide code to get BPB values and evaluations on practically any large group of Hugging Face LLMs, Eleuther Eval Harness benchmarks, and Hugging Face pretraining data samples.
-We also provide code for training fastText training data filters from our estimate.
+We also provide code for training fastText pretraining data filters from our estimate.
 We've tried to make it easy to swap in other pretraining datasets, LLMs, evaluations, and cluster schedulers.